-Student writing artifacts were scored by faculty and staff volunteers during a two-day scoring session using a locally-developed writing rubric.
+A total of 258 artifacts from upper division courses in the College of Criminal Justice were scored as part of this writing assessment by faculty and staff volunteers during a two-day in-person scoring session in July 2022 using a locally-developed writing rubric.
 This rubric was divided into four separate domains: (1) Ideas/Critical Thinking/Synthesis; (2) Style; (3) Organization; and (4) Conventions.
 A copy of this rubric is provided in the Appendix.
-Each domain is scored individually from 1 to 4, with 1 being the lowest and 4 being the highest.
+Each domain was scored individually from 1 to 4, with 1 being the lowest and 4 being the highest.
 Each artifact was reviewed by two raters, with a third rater introduced when the scores were too far out of agreement (i.e., a score of 1 and 4 for the same domain).
-The third rater would only score those domains that were not in agreement and the two closest scores would be kept.
+The third rater would only score those domains that were not in agreement, and the two closest scores would be kept.
 The individual domain scores for each student writing artifact were then averaged together to provide a total average score for the artifact.